Milk chocolate: History

-In 1875, the Swiss entrepreneur and chocolatier Daniel Peter, based in Vevey and related to the Cailler family, first successfully combined cocoa mass, cocoa butter, and sugar with condensed milk, recently created by his neighbour and friend Henri Nestlé, to produce milk chocolate.
-The process was further refined by another Swiss chocolatier, Rodolphe Lindt, who developed the conche in 1879, which created a smoother product.
-However, it is only after many years of fine-tuning that the original formula was developed and, in 1887, the Gala Peter brand was finally launched.
+In 1875, the Swiss entrepreneur and chocolatier Daniel Peter, based in Vevey and related to the Cailler family, first successfully combined cocoa mass, cocoa butter, and sugar with condensed milk (recently created by his neighbour and friend Henri Nestlé) to produce solidified milk chocolate.
+However, this was not meant to be eaten, but it was meant to be used for chocolate milk drinks; milk chocolate as we know it today was only created a decade later.
+In 1887, the first eating milk chocolate brand, Gala Peter, was finally launched.
 Daniel Peter called his product 'Gala' after the Greek word meaning 'milk'.
-The success of Gala Peter opened a breach into which all the manufacturers rushed.
+Milk chocolate also benefited from another recent Swiss invention, Rodolphe Lindt's conche, which allowed the creation of a smoother chocolate.

 Not only did milk soften the bitterness of chocolate and refined its taste, but it also lowered its production cost due to a lower cocoa content.
 As a consequence, Peter's recipe leaked to other nearby manufacturers: Cailler and Kohler.
 In 1898, Cailler opened its new factory at Broc, where milk chocolate began to be produced on a large scale.
 Peter also opened a larger factory at Orbe in 1901, before merging with Kohler.
 The same year, Suchard of Neuchâtel launched the Milka brand; Carl Russ-Suchard had previously developed a first milk bar in 1896.
-The chocolate industry also expanded in the late nineteenth century with the establishment of new companies, such as Frey and Tobler.
+The Swiss chocolate industry also expanded in the late nineteenth century with the establishment of new companies, such as Frey and Tobler.
 From these developments, Switzerland soon dominated the chocolate market.
 Production increased dramatically, and by 1905, the country was producing 15000 t of chocolate, a vast proportion of it exported.

 Meanwhile, there were other developments outside Switzerland.
 Swiss dominance was challenged in 1905 by a product from England, Cadbury Dairy Milk.
-Although there had been other milk chocolates produced outside Switzerland before – Cadbury themselves had produced one in 1897 – they were coarse and generally inferior to the Swiss varieties, and consequently suffered from low sales.
+Although there had been other milk chocolates produced outside Switzerland before – Cadbury themselves had produced one in 1897 – they suffered from low sales.
 In contrast, Dairy Milk quickly rose in prominence and, by the 1920s, was the bestselling chocolate in the UK.
 Simultaneously, in 1900, Milton Hershey had introduced the first Hershey bar, which revolutionised the popularity of milk chocolate in the United States.
 Although initially only available in Pennsylvania, by 1906 it was sold across the country.
 Popularity blossomed, particularly following World War I, when the United States Army issued chocolate bars to troops, for many their first taste of milk chocolate.
 By 1911, Peter's milk chocolate recipe represented half of the world's chocolate consumption.
 Milk chocolate became the standard of what the public thought chocolate should be.